 [1.
 A Contractor who considers that an Inspector has acted unreasonably or outside of the scope of their powers under this Part may complain in writing to the Secretary-General, who will transmit the complaint promptly to the Compliance Committee who shall consider the complaint as soon as practicable.]

-1. bis A person aggrieved by an action of an Inspector [or a Contractor][or any organ or official of the Authority] under this Part may complain in writing, [providing evidence] to the [Secretary General]/[Compliance Committee], [who shall report to the [Compliance Committee]/[Commission]/[Chief Inspector] [or where the Compliance Committee is implicated in the complaint to the Ombudsperson] to consider the complaint as soon as practicable.
+[1. bis A person aggrieved by an action of an Inspector [or a Contractor][or any organ or official of the Authority] under this Part may complain in writing, [providing evidence] to the Secretary General, [who shall report to the Compliance Committee [and] Chief Inspector [or where the Compliance Committee is implicated in the complaint to the Ombudsperson] to consider the complaint as soon as practicable.]

+[1.
+Alt.
+A Contractor or any person directly affected by the conduct of an Inspector or a Contractor in connection with inspection or compliance activities under this Part may submit a written complaint, supported by relevant evidence, to the Secretary-General.
+The Secretary-General shall promptly transmit the complaint to the Compliance Committee for consideration.
+Where the compliant involves a member of the Compliance Committee or raises concerns about the Compliance Committee impartiality, the Secretary-General shall refer the matter to the [designated Ombudsperson or another] independent mechanism established by the Council.
+Complaints must relate specifically to the exercise or non-exercise of powers and duties under this Part and fall within the Compliance Committee’s mandate.]

-[1. ter The Secretary-General shall acknowledge in writing, within 7 Days, receipt of every complaint submitted under this Regulation, specifying the date of receipt.]
+[1. ter The Secretary-General shall acknowledge [receipt of a complaint made under this regulation,] in writing, [and] within 7 Days, [], specifying the date of receipt.]

-2. The [Compliance Committee]in consultation with the Chief Inspector] [shall] take such [reasonable]/[appropriate] action as is necessary in response to the complaint, in accordance with applicable Standards and the Inspectors’ Code of Conduct.
+2. The Compliance Committee [] [,having taken account of the views of] the Chief Inspector [as appropriate,] shall take such reasonable action [].

-3. The Compliance Committee shall [submit] a report to the Council describing the complaint and the action taken in response to such a complaint.
-[The Council can review the report and decide on what additional actions to be taken.]
+3. The Compliance Committee shall submit a report to the Council describing the complaint and the action taken in response to [] [the] complaint.
+The Council [shall]/[can] review the report and decide [on what additional actions to be taken]/[whether any additional action is required].

 [4.
 The Secretary-General shall provide, as soon as possible, information to the complainant on the follow-up given to the complaint.]

-5. Disputes concerning the handling of complaints shall be settled in accordance with regulation 106.
+[5.
+Disputes concerning the handling of complaints [made in accordance with this regulation] shall be settled in accordance with regulation 106].